isp-2025-01/citibike/README.md

 # citibike

-Working with data from New York City
+Working with data from New York City's Citibike program